-Welcome to my website, where you’ll find information about me, my books and the horses, ponies, people and places that have inspired my stories.
-There are also some free posters which you can download.
-Oh, and I can’t resist telling you a bit about our beautiful farm on Exmoor too!
+Welcome to my website, where you’ll find information about me (Victoria Eveleigh), my books and the horses, ponies, people and places that have inspired my stories.

 You can now buy books from the Bookshop page of this website.
 Signed books make an ideal present, and books can be signed by me (the author) and my husband Chris (the illustrator).

 And here’s some more wonderful news!
-I’m thrilled that Copperfox Model Horses has produced a model of Trifle, the Exmoor pony in my ‘Katy’s Ponies’ books!
+I’m thrilled that Copperfox Model Horses has produced a model of Trifle, the Exmoor pony in my books!

 I’ve written nine books for Orion.
 They all have illustrations by my husband, Chris, and cover pictures by Angelo Rinaldi.

 I enjoy visiting schools, attending author events in shops, taking part in festivals and giving interviews.
-Please see the Events page of this website for further details.
+Please contact me for further details

 I’d love to hear from you, so do get in touch if you have any questions or suggestions for this site.